 Together, these studies contributed to the evidence that support U=U. This means there is zero risk of transmitting HIV when viral load in undetectable.

-PARTNER 2 is a continuation of PARTNER but only in gay men.
+PARTNER 2 continued PARTNER but only in gay men.

-PARTNER 2 includes many UK sites.
-The study looks to quantify the risk of HIV transmission in serodifferent couples where the HIV positive partner is using HIV treatment.
+PARTNER 2 included many UK sites.
+The study quantified the risk of HIV transmission in serodifferent couples where the HIV positive partner is using HIV treatment.

 Even though we know generally which are high and low risks, very few studies have quantified this.
 Very few studies provide data on the risk from anal sex – whether gay or straight.
 This is still the case even after 25 years of research.
 There is very little data on the risks of sexual transmission in gay men.

-Even though the orignial PARTNER study was open to all serodifferent couples, the PARTNER 2 study in now focussed only on gay men.
+Even though the orignial PARTNER study was open to all serodifferent couples, the PARTNER 2 study in now focused only on gay men.